Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/A new type of cities for liveable futures.md

 ## Summary

 ## Key Points

 - Most planetary problems such as climate change, biodiversity loss, ecological degradation, pollution, as well as humans psychological and physical well-being **are linked with degenerative urban design**
+- Population Division of the Department of Economic and Social Affairs of the United Nations: “the overall growth of the world’s population could add another **2.5 billion people to urban areas by 2050, with close to 90% of this increase taking place in Asia and Africa**"
 -